Despite the many years that have passed, I still remember the first time I ran outside.

 If running safety is an issue for you, check these two posts:

-4. Seek the Last Traveled Road
+5. Seek the Road Less Traveled

 Now it’s your turn.
 Do you usually feel self-conscious when exercising outdoors?
 How do you deal with it?
 Or do you still shy away from any form of outdoor exercise?

 Please leave your thoughts and comments in the section below.

 Thank you for stopping by.